 Skip to main content

-On July 2, 1947 Boston Pops Maestro Arthur Fiedler held "Giant Sing" Concert in Honor of the World Peace Jubilee
+On July 2, 1947 Boston Pops Maestro Arthur Fiedler Marks the 75th Anniversary of World Peace Jubilee on the Esplanade

-On July 2, 1947, Boston Pops Conductor Arthur Fiedler and his orchestra held a “giant sing” on the Charles River Esplanade in celebration of Independence Day.
+On July 2, 1947, Boston Pops Conductor Arthur Fiedler and his orchestra held a giant concert on the Charles River Esplanade in celebration of Independence Day.
+More than 35,000 people attended the free concert.

-It was also meant to celebrate the 75th anniversary of the World Peace Jubilee and International Music Festival held in 1872, led by famed Irish-born impresario Patrick S. Gilmore.
+The concert was celebrated the 75th anniversary of the World Peace Jubilee and International Music Festival held in 1872, led by famed Irish-born impresario Patrick S. Gilmore.

 According to reporter Cyrus Durgin, writing in The Boston Globe, “Mr. Fiedler has asked for people to volunteer as participants in the “Anvil Chorus” from “Il Trovatore” by Verde and in the “Hallelujah Chorus” from Handel’s oratorio, "Messiah."
 Both these pieces had been on that festival program of 1872.”

 Fiedler was apparently swamped with hundreds of letters, postcards and phone calls.
-He selected 38 of the best singers to lead the chorus, along with the rest of the audience, estimated at 35,000 people.
+He selected 38 of the best singers to lead the chorus, along with the rest of the audience..

 The orchestra played a number of other songs from the 1872 Jubilee, including “A Mighty Fortress is our God,” Beethoven’s “Leonore” overture No 3, a couple of waltzes by Strauss, who had attended the 1872 Jubilee, and “The Star Spangled Banner.”